GustaORios/python-inventory-gustavo-rios/README.md

 ## 📄 License

 This project is intended for **educational purposes** as part of coursework and does not include a commercial license.

----

-Feel free to improve or extend the system by adding search functionality, improving file storage (e.g., JSON), or building a GUI.